tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 - **Noise immunity**
 	- Digital systems exhibit **more noise immunity** than analog systems by method of implementation

+- The signals r, e, f and c shown in Fig(a) can take on two forms: digital or analogue
+- Loops containing both analogue signals to digital signals is called an analogue-to-digital converter (ADC)

 *DAC (Digital to analogue conversion)*